 Rules & Terms

-Individual submissions only, although individuals may solicit friends to help with their project.
+- Submissions from individual applicants only, although applicants may solicit friends to help with their project.

 - Submissions should only contain original work and/or approved content from the film.
 Submissions. may not contain material that infringes another’s copyright or licensing rights or otherwise infringes another’s rights, including but not limited to privacy, publicity or other intellectual property rights.
 With this submission, the applicant confirms that they possess all rights necessary for the screening of the submission for this video contest, and for any film festival the work is submitted to if selected.

 Any queries can be directed to email@example.com